 - Continuous tracking and inspection of network sessions allows the complex patterns of AETs to be found and blocked.
 Combining network session tracking and data stream analysis at the firewall allows greater protecting against known and unknown evasion techniques, even when they are applied on multiple protocol levels.

 - Static code analysis is a cutting-edge, non-signature observation engine that illuminates blind spots in dynamic code analysis.
 Static code analysis inspects latent file code to ensure the non-executing code in the sandbox is not malicious.
 It works in combination with dynamic analysis to foil advanced sandbox evasion techniques.

 - Intelligent callback tracking allows covert botnet patterns to be learned and blocked.
 This industry-first technique applies algorithm tracking in order to reverse engineer URL connection patterns used for malware callbacks.

 - Endpoint intelligence validates the use of trusted applications while helping to expose malicious rogue apps.
 This intelligent feature within the endpoint agent inventories all application processes on the endpoint, monitors application communications activities, and observes all outgoing connections made by executables.
 It then shares these insights with firewalls, IPSs and other security devices across the network.

 Securing your network doesn’t have to be an illusion.
 Learn more about how thieves slip past security defenses using evasive techniques—and what you can do about it.
-Check out the new Intel Security Tech Brief: A Thief’s Perspective on Evasive Attack Methods.
+Check out the new McAfee Tech Brief: A Thief’s Perspective on Evasive Attack Methods.